Integrating AI into Product Design Workflows: A Hands-on Experiment

 Evolving the Workflow

-• Vibe Coding: The PM and engineers use AI to build functional prototypes directly from requirements, references and the existing design system.
-They focus on core functionality early.
+• Vibe Coding: PM and engineers utilise AI to prototype directly from requirements and existing design systems, allowing core functionality to be validated early.

-• Design in Parallel: Designers work simultaneously on the experience, master UI, navigation and flows.
-This concurrency gives us time to tackle complex scenarios and conduct deeper research.
+• Design in Parallel: Meanwhile, designers work concurrently on the experience, navigation and UI.
+This parallel track provides the breathing room necessary to address edge cases and conduct deeper research.

-• Collaborative Iteration: Engineers realign the code with the finalised designs for testing.
+• Collaborative Iteration: Once the design is finalised, engineers realign the AI-generated code to match the refined designs for testing.

-1. Do not treat “design-first” versus “code-first” as dogma.
+1. Don’t treat “design-first” versus “code-first” as dogma.
 The right approach depends on the project’s context and constraints.

 Setting Up OpenCode × Poe × Figma MCP